elisabertoni/Agile2022_Group6/README.md

-# ITPM5.240 Agile Projects - Semester 1 2022  [GROUP 6]
+# ITPM5.240 Agile Projects

 Welcome to our GitHub.
-This is a demo website created in Agile Projects.
+This is a demo website created in Agile Projects - Semester 1 2022  [GROUP 6]